-- Gastritis: in particular if it is associated with Helicobacter pylori and inflammatory bowel disease (e.g., ulcerative colitis).
+- Gastritis: in particular if it is associated with Helicobacter Pylori and inflammatory bowel disease (e.g., ulcerative colitis).

 - Infection by human immunodeficiency virus (HIV), Candida or other pathogens.
 Family history of cataracts and age-related macular degeneration (ARMD).

-What types of turmeric supplements there?
+What types of turmeric supplements are available to purchase?

 Does turmeric contain many calories?

-Why is turmeric considered a natural painkiller?
+Why is turmeric called a “natural ibuprofen?”

 What is liposomal curcumin?

-- Individuals who will undergo surgery: turmeric may interfere with blood clotting.
+- Individuals who will undergo surgery.
+Turmeric may interfere with blood clotting.

-- Is the supplement manufactured under Good Manufacturing Practices (GMP)?
+- Good Manufacturing Practices (GMP)

 Capsules are very easy to swallow with a glass of water.
 Experts recommend taking them with meals to avoid upsetting your stomach.
 If you have little time or very often eat away from home, you’ll definitely want to opt for turmeric capsules.

 |Taste||Intense, spicy and bitter.
 Peculiar.
 Typical of turmeric.||Mild, almost neutral.|

-|Curcumin concentration||three – five%||Up to 95%|
+|Curcumin concentration||3 to 5%||Up to 95%|

-|Recommended daily intake||five grams (one teaspoon)||two capsules|
+|Recommended daily intake||5 grams (1 teaspoon)||2 capsules|

-|Form of consumption||Dissolved in water to make tea, added to soup, milkshakes or plant-based milk.
-You can also use it to flavour many things such as meat, coffee vegetables, rice, legumes or savoury pastries.||Take them with meals and with a glass of water.|
+|Form of consumption||Dissolved in infusions, soups, milkshakes or plain milk.
+It can also be used as a spice or condiment in recipes for meat, vegetables, rice, legumes or pastry products.||You should take them with your main meals, with a glass of water.|